Darwinkel/ShepardTTS/README.md

 If you are a researcher, and you want access to the public ShepardTTS deployment, contact me.

+## Usage notes
+Most voices perform best when narrating medium-length sentences with medium-length words.
+They tend to produce garbage and artifacts when confronted with very short words, excessive punctuation, and abbreviations.
+As a rule of thumb: provide text input such that it could have reasonably occurred in the games.
+The more out-of-domain (and unnatural) the text input, the lower the chances of a good narration.

 ## History (and other experiments)
 I initially [fine-tuned SpeechT5](https://huggingface.co/learn/audio-course/chapter6/fine-tuning), but the results were disappointing.
 That model very frequently produced garbage and/or hallucinated output for most voices.
 Interestingly, it also had a very strong bias towards female speakers.